ctate/3d-model-generator/README.md

 </a>

 <p align="center">
-  A 3D model generation application powered by Hyper3D Rodin API.
+  An AI-powered 3D model generation application built with Next.js and powered by Hyper3D Rodin API.
 </p>

 <p align="center">